absinthe0223/guide/Operating-Model/Onboarding.md

 # Onboarding

 This document is about the general priorities and policies for how we as a company bring new partners onto the team.
-As a new person on the team, if you have questions about starting at Learners Guild, check out [Your First Day at Learners Guild](../Onboarding-Documents/Welcome-to-Learners-Guild.md).
+As a new person on the team, if you have questions about starting at OMALAB, xxxxx

 We may also create specific onboarding recommendations for different roles in the future.

 # Before Arrival

-After a candidate accepts an offer to join Learners Guild, there are a few things that we can get out of the way before they show up.
+After a candidate accepts an offer to join OMALAB, there are a few things that we can get out of the way before they show up.

-1. Complete employment paperwork -- these should end up in their personnel folder \(see [Sharing Files](Sharing-Files.md)\)
+1. Complete employment paperwork -- these should end up in their personnel folder

   * Signed \[Offer Letter\]\[offer-letter\]
   * Signed \[Proprietary Information and Inventions Assignment Agreement\]\[prop-info-agreement\]